Coaching Service Options

 Includes: Meetings, workbooks, and reading material.

-Between meetings: Client may contact the coach by phone or email (as agreed upon between them) to report on progress, ask specific questions, and obtain guidance.
+Between meetings: Clients can be in contact with the coach (as agreed upon between them) to report on progress, ask specific questions, and obtain guidance.

-Assignments: The family will receive assignments, the purpose of which is to enable the process to progress in the maximal way.
+Assignments: Clients receive assignments that enable the process to progress in a maximal way.

-Mesila commits: to provide the professional tools for proper financial management suited to your specific family.
+Mesila commits: to provide the professional tools for proper financial management suited to each client’s specific needs.
 One of our professional coaches will walk you through the process step by step until you achieve the desired change.

 Financial attitudes, proper communication and agreeing on priorities, being proactive about finances, wants vs needs, understanding fluctuating monthly vs. periodic income & expenses and how to build a budget, income and expenses, pros and cons of payment methods and loans, encouragement etc.